simona-zivkovik/DSA1-Homework1/README.md

 # DSA1-Homework1
-First homework assignemnt for Data Structures and Algorithms 1
+First homework assignment for Data Structures and Algorithms 1.

+Implements linked lists and rare matrices with their neccessary operations.